houbena/katacoda-scenarios/build-images/step1.md

 	RUN apt-get update && apt-get install -y iputils-ping CMD ping -c 5 8.8.8.8
 	</pre>

-	To save the file, hit `ESC`, then type `:x` and hit `Enter`.

 	> Question: Looking at this Dockerfile, what will be the base image of our final image?

-	If you say it's `Ubuntu`, you got it right.
+	If you say: it's `Ubuntu`!
+You got it right.
 And if you guessed the `latest` tag, you're even righter.
 You can see tags as versions.
 Since we didn't specify any tag after the image name, `latest` is picked.
 Don't worry if you never heard of *tags*, we will talk about this image property in a more advanced topic.

 	The second line of the Dockerfile will execute an update of `apt-get`, the package manager, then install the ping tool.